Culture as a Powerful Leadership Tool

 So how can leaders begin to think about designing their culture to serve their strategic objectives?
 Chatman has boiled it down to three criteria:

-Culture must align with business objectives.
-Leaders must, first and foremost, define a clear organizational strategy: they need to have a solid business model, understand the company’s place in the market, and have a clear plan of action for it’s bottom line and growth goals.
 Once those strategic objectives are in place, leaders must begin identifying what core values and attributes are right for achieving those objectives.
 For instance, if part of a company’s competitive strategy is providing the highest quality customer service, they must include cultural values around service to others, going above and beyond positive attitudes.

 “Culture is your strategy execution engine,” Chatman says.
 “I encourage leaders to define their strategy first, and once those strategic aspirations are defined, then think clearly about the most important behaviors and values that are going to enable the company to achieve its strategic objectives.”

 Make it real.
 Cultural values can’t be platitudes on a coffee mug or discussed once a year at staff retreats.
 It’s something people need to feel deeply about and apply to their work every day.
-“Culture must be internalized by your people, enough that they are willing to act upon and” -- most importantly, says Chatman -- “something they are willing to take risks on behalf of.”
+“Culture must be internalized by your people, enough that they are willing to act upon and”—most importantly, says Chatman—“something they are willing to take risks on behalf of.”

 Design for adaptation.
 Chatman recognized this important factor after researching the cultures of 60 of the largest high-tech firms over six years.The companies that are the most successful have a codified set of values geared toward embracing change.
 “Organizations won’t grow, won’t change, won’t meet their financial objectives, unless they are chronically prepared to adapt, that is, they have the built in capacity to change that culture over time as external circumstances shift.”

-Go Deeper
+Dive Deeper

 Take a deep-dive into this topic and gain expert, working knowledge by joining us for the program that inspired it!